 Everyone In North Carolina Should See What’s Inside The Gates Of This Abandoned Theme Park

 Did you know North Carolina was home to ghost towns?
 And that there is even an abandoned theme park in North Carolina?!
 The Tar Heel State sure is full of surprises.
-North Carolina’s famous Ghost Town In The Sky, located in Maggie Valley, opened to much fanfare in 1961 and thrived for decades.
+North Carolina’s famous Ghost Town In The Sky, located in Maggie Valley, opened to much fanfare in 1961, and thrived for decades.
 Generations of North Carolinians (and beyond) made lifelong memories at the theme park on top of the mountain.
 But eventually the park attendance began to dwindle and parts of the attraction fell into a state of disrepair.
 Ultimately, it closed for good and was sold to a group that renamed the attraction ‘Ghost Town Village’ with a scheduled opening date of June 2016.

 Did you and your family visit Ghost Town in the Sky?
 Did you know about this now-abandoned theme park in North Carolina?
 What a creepy place!